 - Download and save your loan payment history at least every 12 months.
 Payment history data older than 12 months is often removed from your loan servicer’s website, so make sure you download this information at least once a year.
 And if you transfer loan servicers, make sure to download all the payment history data from the old servicer before you lose access to their website.

-- Regularly track how many months of qualifying payments you’ve made.
+- Regularly track how many months of qualifying payments you’ve made and compare your count with the Federal Student Aid payment tracker.
 If you notice discrepancies between what you believe and what your loan servicer says, contact them ASAP.
 Here is a template tracking spreadsheet you can download as an example.

 - If your loans are going to be transferred to a new servicer, prepare to update your loan records.
 Download and save everything you can from your loan servicer’s website–payment histories, billing statements, income-driven repayment plan documents, PSLF Form acceptances and approvals, correspondence, and more.
 Once your loan are transferred to a new servicer, you may not be able to log into your old servicer’s website!